opentecture/mindmapping/sandbox/openstructures/README.md

 ### [4x4xcm-square.html]( #sandbox/openstructures/4x4xcm-square.html )

+* Based on OpenStructures diagram

 ## Concept

+A free open source software toolkit for designing openstructures parts and assemblies

 ## To Do / Wish List

+* 2018-08-04 ~ Theo ~ assemblies with parts cut to length and not to 60 cm sections
+* 2018-08-04 ~ Theo ~ rule-driven methods to add flat surfaces to assembles
+* 2018-08-04 ~ Theo ~ colors, lights, shadows

 ## Issues

-A free open source software toolkit for designing openstructures parts and assemblies

 ## Links of Interest